 My God – We never see statements in Scripture of the Father referring to Christ as His God, but Jesus often referred to the Father as His God: “I ascend to … My God and your God” (John 20:17).

 Similar to a human father who brings forth a human son, the heavenly Father brought forth His Son.
 He is God’s “only begotten Son” (John 3:16, 18; 1 John 4:9; cf. John 1:18).
-He is, for that reason, subordinate to the Father.
+That also implies that He is subordinate to the Father.